FRRouting/frr/COMMUNITY.md

 Note that the former approach requires ensuring that `SOME_SYMBOL` will be defined (watch your `AC_DEFINE`s).

-### Debug-Guards in code
+### Debug-guards in code

-Debugs are an important methodology to allow developers to fix issues found in the code after it has been released.
+Debugging statements are an important methodology to allow developers to fix issues found in the code after it has been released.
 The caveat here is that the developer must remember that people will be using the code at scale and in ways that can be unexpected for the original implementor.
-As such debugs MUST be guarded in such a way that they can be turned off.
+As such debugs **MUST** be guarded in such a way that they can be turned off.
-This PROJECT has the ability to turn on/off debugs from the CLI and it is expected that the developer will use this convention to allow control of their debugs.
+FRR has the ability to turn on/off debugs from the CLI and it is expected that the developer will use this convention to allow control of their debugs.

-### CLI-Changes
+### CLI changes

 CLI's are a complicated ugly beast.
 Additions or changes to the CLI should use a DEFUN to encapsulate one setting as much as is possible.